Institute for Vocal Advancement

 When singers experience what good technique can do for their voices, they are often astounded by how relaxing and freeing it is to sing.
 Simultaneously they also notice a dramatic improvement in the tone of their voice.

 When you get an MOT for your car, the mechanic identifies where your car isn’t operating as perfectly as it should.
-From there, the mechanics adjusts those elements that are out of balance.
+From there, the mechanic adjusts those elements that are out of balance.
 As soon as the mechanic does that, the car just runs and drives smoothly.
-Everything just works.

 The same is true with your voice.

-That means that not only does it feel easier to sing, and not only does it sound better, but it results in an increase in range (yes, that’s right!).
+That means that not only does it feel easier to sing, and not only does it sound better, but it results in an increase in range.
 Not only is there an increase in range, but it’s also free from breaks, flips, inconsistencies, etc.

 An increase in range is an automatic result of the voice operating functionally the way it is intended to operate.
 It takes time to smooth out this new range, but it is a by-product of good vocal function.

 Singing is NOT something that you can learn just by reading about it.
-No-one can be expected to learn to drive a car well just by reading a manual.
-You need to get in a car and do it.
+You need to get in a car and do it; the same is true here.
 But like driving a car, you need an instructor.
 Otherwise it can be frustrating or even dangerous.

 It’s not that we don’t want to tell you how to do it in a blog article, it’s that we cannot adequately describe it in words.
 It requires specific tools to deliver that experience to you and your specific voice.
 It’s only by experiencing it for yourself that it begins to make sense.

-It really doesn’t do it justice to just describe good technique in words, it quite literally has to be felt to be understood.
-Believe me, when studying with a high quality voice teacher who knows how to build and maximise your voice, you should immediately feel the benefits.
+It really doesn’t do it justice to just describe good technique in words.
+It has to be felt to be understood.
+When studying with a high-quality voice teacher who knows how to build and maximise your voice, you should immediately feel the benefits.

 If you’d like to experience this for yourself, by all means drop me a line and we can get your voice working the way you need it to.